noyan-alimov/data_structures_python/problem_6/explanation_6.md

 - The union function runs at O(n) time.
 It uses two separate while loops.
+Runs at O(1) space.
 - The intersection function runs at O(n) time.
 Uses 2 while loops and 1 for loop with an if statement which makes it run in O(log n) time.
+Runs at O(1) space.